jake-kolk/DDIM-replication-of-GAN-experiment-on-CIFAR-10/README.md

 Until we identify the bottleneck and know how to train GANs more effective, DCGAN remains a good start point for a new project.
 I created a DCGAN model for mimicking the data distribution of CIFAR-10 dataset

+Alright this is the stuff written by jake.

+#### How to generate images
+This is really easy, just run generate.py.
+Images are saved to generated_samples, output directory is from origonal author.
+I have not tested training because it would probably take MANY hours without a GPU.